Companies grow, and so does their customer base. Hundreds turn to thousands, thousands to millions, and so on.

 Why is customer analytics important?

-Customer analytics allows a company to discover both the shortcomings and the opportunities based on the customers’ behavioural history.
+Customer analytics allows a company to discover both the shortcomings and the opportunities based on the customers’ behavioral history.

 Nowadays, customers have more access to information, anytime and anywhere on when to shop, where to buy, what to buy, how to pay, etc. This makes it essential to know the customers’ preferences and how they might behave while interacting with your company.